Frye standard

-In United States law, the Frye standard, Frye test, or general acceptance test is a judicial test used in U.S. courts to determine the admissibility of scientific evidence.
+In United States law, the Frye standard, Frye test, or general acceptance test is a judicial test used in some U.S. state courts to determine the admissibility of scientific evidence.
 It provides that expert opinion based on a scientific technique is admissible only when the technique is generally accepted as reliable in the relevant scientific community.
 In Daubert v.
 Merrell Dow Pharmaceuticals, 509 U.S. 579 (1993), the U.S. Supreme Court held that the Federal Rules of Evidence superseded Frye as the standard for admissibility of expert evidence in federal courts.
 Some states, however, still adhere to the Frye standard.

 History

 This standard comes from Frye v.
 United States, 293 F. 1013 (D.C.
 Cir.
 1923), a case discussing the admissibility of systolic blood pressure deception test as evidence.
 The Court in Frye held that expert testimony must be based on scientific methods that are sufficiently established and accepted.
 The court wrote:

 In many but not all jurisdictions, the Frye standard has been superseded by the Daubert standard.
-States still following Frye include: California, Illinois, Minnesota, New Jersey, New York, Pennsylvania, and Washington.
+States still following Frye include: California, Illinois, Minnesota, New York, Pennsylvania, and Washington.
+New Jersey follows a model that closely resembles Daubert for civil, criminal and quasi-criminal.

-On May 23, 2019, the Florida Supreme Court accepted the Daubert standard.

-Effective July 1, 2014, Kansas adopted Daubert and no longer follows the Frye standard.

-Maryland's Court of Appeals adopted the Daubert standard on August 28, 2020, in Rochkind v.
-Stevenson.